 - Use Common sense – if something looks suspicious or sounds too good to be true, it most likely is so be on the lookout for suspicious messages regularly

-List of known scams or fraud related to COVID-19
+List of known scams or fraud related to COVID-19 and what to do

 - Real public health officials will not ask for your credit card information.